zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 Specific functionalization of surfaces is of crucial importance in the material sciences.
 In particular in nanotechnology, complex functionalizations are desired for an increasing number of applications, which will require the development of novel interface modification strategies.
 Examples are the functionalization of electrodes for organic electronics, the remote control of surface properties by optical switching, the setup of biomimetic or biologically relevant interfaces (cell recognition, differentiation of stem cells, and the colonization of technical surfaces by microorganisms) as well as coatings of implants.

-The most promising strategies of such surface functionalization are based on self-assembled monolayers (SAMs).
+The most promising strategies for such surface functionalization are based on self-assembled monolayers (SAMs).
 SAMs have not only turned out to be the model system for organic surfaces, but are of high relevance to both fundamental and applied research.
 Above all, they serve as a technology platform for the further development of nanotechnology.

 SAMs have produced a number of innovative stimuli in materials sciences and are increasingly applied as a technology platform for the (further) development of nanotechnology.
 Examples are:

-Functional coatings in organic electronics.
+• Functional coatings in organic electronics

-Carbon nanomembranes (CNMs) for sensors and bioengineering.
+• Carbon nanomembranes (CNMs) for sensors and bioengineering

-Control of protein affinity on surfaces for medical engineering.
+• Control of protein affinity on surfaces for medical engineering

-Platform for highest-resolution (sub-10 nm) lithography.
+• Platforms for highest-resolution (sub-10 nm) lithography

-Tribological coatings of nanomechanical components.
+• Tribological coatings of nanomechanical components

 Carbon Nano Membranes (CNMs)